Cosmetics? How to avoid plastic in cosmetics

 System razors are often made of plastic themselves, as are the blade attachments.
 The problem is that not only do you have to buy new blades on a regular basis and thus produce plastic waste, the plastic system razor also only lasts a limited time.

 We use high-quality stainless steel for the safety razor: it is robust, indestructible and, on top of that, lies comfortably in the hand.
 The razor blades arenotput in plastic and also cheaper.
 In total, you reduce the cost of blades by a seventh and have a significantly better and more environmentally friendly shave for significantly less money..

 OurLeather case for your shaving utensils is made of a natural leather that is excellent for its allergy and environmental friendliness.
 Because: It is not only handmade, but is gently tanned: vegetable and free of heavy metals!
 And because leather is made to last a lifetime, you only buy a bag like this once.

 At ourTravel Wash Bag we rely on Tyvek®-Material.
 Although the non-woven material is a polyethylene, it is considered environmentally friendly because the paper-like material is incredibly robust and durable.
 In addition, Tyvek can be recycled much better than other plastics when our toilet bag has to get that far: It can be washed at up to 60 C and therefore theoretically never has to be replaced with a new one.
 That reduces waste..

 We send your order without any additional plastic packaging!
 We use recycled cardboard and cardboard as well as crumpled recycled paper for transport protection.

-... we want to do it for our planet and your skin as well as possible.
+… we want to do it as good as possible for our planet and your skin.
 If you have any further questions about the environmental friendliness of our products, please do not hesitate to contact us! #staysober